 Customization Options

-• Noodle firmness (men no katasa): Soft (yawarakai), regular (futsu), firm (katame), very firm (bari-kata).
-Firm is the most popular choice
+- Noodle firmness (men no katasa): soft (yawarakai), regular (futsu), firm (katame), very firm (bari-kata).
+Firm is the popular default.

-• Garlic (ninniku): None, a little, regular, lots
+- Garlic (ninniku): none, a little, regular, lots — fresh-pressed at the counter at many shops.

 Extra Noodles (Kaedama)